 6.8.1 Remove covers and check bolt torque.
-If bolts are loose, remove the splice plate/lug plate and check for signs of burning or arcing between the conductor and splice plate/lug plate.
+If bolts are loose, remove the splice plate and check for signs of burning or arcing between the conductor and splice plate.
 Replace damaged components as required following the installation instructions.
 Apply conductive grease when reinstalling splices.

-- Check overlap covers and end caps for signs of damage, replace as required. - Check to ensure the grommets are located securely in the end plugs. - Check for cable abrasion or damage to the jackets, replace as required.
+Check overlap covers and end caps for signs of damage.
+Replace as required.
+Check to ensure the grommets are located securely in the end plugs.
+Check cable for abrasion or damage to the jackets.
+Replace as required.